filipmacek/coding-interview-prep/intro.md

 # Algorithms and solutions for coding interview questions

-# Algorithms and solutions for coding interview questions

 After earning my MSc in Mathematics, I started working on practical things.
 So I never had time to look at these algorithms questions that you are expected to know on coding interviews in software companies.
 I finally wanted to set aside some time to recall how to think about simple algorithms.
 I choose python as my language of choice.

-### Methodology

 ### Methodology
 Every solution is another function in `Solution` class.